-You're ready to close when all steps are complete in escrow process.
-All outstanding payments and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
-Title to the home is then transferred to you as new owner and appropriate title insurance is issued as outlined in the escrow policy.
+Closing on the house happens when the steps of the escrow are finished.
+All debts and fees are taken and paid off at this time (covering expenses such as title insurance, inspections, real estate commissions).
+You'll then obtain the title to the property and the title insurance gets issued as stated in the escrow instructions.

 At the close of escrow, in an acceptable form to the escrow.
 As your real estate agent, I'll inform you of the acceptable way of paying.